Education & Awareness

 - diving science, waves, tides and currents

-- investigates classification, fundamental biology, marine biodiversity, evolutionary processes and organism adaptations to their environments
+- investigates classification, fundamental biology, marine biodiversity, evolutionary processes, and organism adaptations to their environments, incorporating all the major phyla.

 - explores ecosystems such as rocky shores, kelp forests and sandy beaches through ecological concepts including nutrient cycles and food chains